-Richard Curling - Chairman of the Board and Chairman of the Nomination Committee Date of Appointment: 2 November 2015
+Richard Curling - Chairman of the Board and Chair of the Nomination Committee Date of Appointment: 2 November 2015

 Richard was appointed to the Board as an independent non-executive director in 2015 and was appointed as Chairman of the Board on 29 August 2018.
-Richard has over 30 years' experience as a fund manager and is currently an investment director at Jupiter Fund Management Plc with extensive experience of investment trusts.
+Richard has over 30 years' experience as a fund manager and is currently an investment director at Jupiter Fund Management Plc.
+He has extensive experience of both investment trusts and small company investing.